discord-haskell/discord-haskell/README.md

 # discord-haskell

 The library is usable for simple gateway & rest bots.
+The three largest largest issues are:
+1) in ghci, the gateway thread isn't killed on ^C (exit ghci and reopen to kill threads)
+2) cache isn't updated.
-The two largest missing features are: it's missing some gateway & rest types and the cache isn't updated.
+3) missing some gateway & rest types and

 Note the difference between `rest` and `restCall`.
 If you don't want to use `nextEvent` you should login with `loginRest`. `loginRestGateway`